julienmjaquet/web_scraping_tutorial/tutorial.md

     html_elements("h2,ul") %>%
     html_text2()
 ```
-We want to identify which section refer to "Personalities".
+We want to identify which section refers to "personalities".
 This command gives the position in "personlichkeiten" where the words "Persönlichkeiten" or "Söhne und Töchter" can be found (if any).
 We store this information in the object "check".
 ```
  check <- which(personalichkeiten=="Persönlichkeiten"|personalichkeiten=="Söhne und Töchter")
 ```
-The next part of the code will only be launched if a "Personalities" section was found (that is if the object "check" is not of null length).
+The next part of the code will only be executed if a "Personalities" section is found (that is, if the object "check" is not of null length).
 Otherwise, the iteration continues at the very end of the loop with ```Sys.sleep()```.
 ```
 if (length(check) == 1){

 }
 ```
-Now, let us extract the names of the personnalities.
+Now, let us extract the names of the notable personnalities.
 They are located just after the title of the section (hence, ```[check+1]```).
 The rest of the text included in the object "personalichkeiten" is erased.
-Then, we need to split the character object into several parts (that is, make it a vector).
-Since each name appears on a new line, we can use the character defining a new line ("\\n") to split the whole text (= unique character object) into several parts (command ```strsplit()```).
+Then, we need to split the character object into several parts (i.e., make it a vector).
+Since each name appears on a new line, we can use the character defining a new line ("\\n") to split the whole text (a unique character object) into several parts (command ```strsplit()```).
 Since the returned object is a list, we still need to unlist it with the command ```unlist()```.
 ```
     personalichkeiten <- personalichkeiten[check+1]
     personalichkeiten <- unlist(strsplit(personalichkeiten, "\n"))
 ```
-Some pages do include a "personalities" section but the section links to an external page "Personalities".
+Some pages do include a "personalities" section, but the section links to an external page specifically dedicated to the notable personalities.
 In such cases, there are no personalities' names within the page.
 This means that at the position `check+1` in the `personalichkeiten` object, there is the title of the next section (which we do not want.)
 The code below accounts for that possibility by retrieving only the titles of the page ("h2") and making sure our "personalichkeiten" vector is not part of the titles (but consist of names).
 ```
   titles <- webpage %>%
       html_elements("h2") %>%